Viator Merchant API Certification

 How do we certify API implementations?

-Before a new merchant partner implementation can be given the go-ahead to launch, Viator must verify that each certification requirement is met.
-Certification may be conducted by:
+Before a new partner implementation can be given the go-ahead to launch, Viator must verify that each certification requirement is met.

 • The partner granting Viator access to their testing environment (recommended).